-The Work Opportunity Tax Credit (WOTC) is a federal tax credit available to employers who hire employees from designated target groups, such as qualified veterans, ex-felons, and SNAP recipients.
-However, it is scheduled to expire on December 31, 2025.
-If Congress does not renew the program, businesses could lose the potential of thousands of dollars per hire in tax savings.
-In this article, we explain the potential reasons for the hiatus, review past expirations, and offer strategic actions employers should take now to maximize benefits before WOTC’s expiration while remaining best prepared in the event of renewal.
+The Work Opportunity Tax Credit (WOTC) is a federal tax credit that was available to employers who hire employees from designated target groups, such as qualified veterans, ex-felons, and SNAP recipients.
+However, it’s current iteration expired December 31, 2025.
+In this article, we explain the potential reasons for the hiatus, review past expirations, and offer strategic actions employers should take now to maximize benefits ahead of possible renewal.

-One thing we want to make clear however, regardless if WOTC is renewed, employers should continue screening for WOTC even after the program’s expiration.
+One thing we want to make clear is that employers should continue screening for WOTC even during the program’s hiatus.
 Previous renewals of WOTC included a retroactive period, providing employers credits for employees hired during the hiatus.
 However, to maximize the success of claiming this credit, employers need to pay attention to state certifications.
 Read on to learn why.

 Understanding WOTC and Its Value to Employers